Documentation

 [REASONING CONTEXT]

-{paste the response value here — key matches mode name}
+{paste the response value here (key matches the mode name)}

 [END REASONING CONTEXT]